Creating a Release

 For example if the job can be used to deploy clusters of nodes, especially in the case of stateful clusters (e.g. a database or distributed data store), you will want to write a drain script for your job to ensure that the service is not affected by the rolling provisioning/update operations performed by BOSH.

-Update monit files
+Update monit files¶

-The monit file:
+The monit

-• Specifies the process ID (pid) file for the job
+- Specifies the process ID (pid) file for the job

-• References each command provided by the templates for the job
+- References each command provided by the templates for the job

 On a deployed release, a BOSH Agent runs on each job VM.
 BOSH communicates with the Agent, which in turn executes commands in the control script.
 The Agent does this using open source process monitoring software called Monit, version 5.2.5.

-The monit file for the web_ui job looks like this:
+file for the web_ui

-Update the monit file for each of your jobs.
-Use /var/vcap paths as shown in the example.
+file for each of your jobs.

 Note

-BOSH requires a monit file for each job in a release.
-When developing a release, you can use an empty monit file to meet this requirement without having to first create a control script.
+file for each job in a release.
+When developing a release, you can use an empty monit

-Update job specs
+Update job specs¶

 At compile time, BOSH transforms templates into files, which it then replicates on the job VMs.